shawnkikule/GIPPM-/README.md

 # GIPPM-
-A Servlet and JSP server side Web Application for GIPPM Dairy Enterprises.
+A Servlet and JSP server side Web Application for GIPPM Dairy Enterprise.